MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/manage-payment-methods.md

 ## Update payment method details

 You can change the name on the credit or debit card, billing address, or expiration date for an existing payment method.
 However, you can't change the account number.
-If the account number has changed, you can [replace it with a different payment method](#replace-a-payment-method), and then [delete the old one](#delete-a-payment-method).
+If the account number has changed, [replace it with a different payment method](#replace-a-payment-method), and then [delete the old one](#delete-a-payment-method).

 1. In the admin center, go to the **Billing** > **Bills & payments** > <a href="https://go.microsoft.com/fwlink/p/?linkid=2018806" target="_blank">Payment methods</a> page.
 2. Select the row of the payment method to update.
 In the right pane, select **Edit**.